zachary-d-r/scraper/README.md

 ![Alt text](img/Page2.png?raw=true "Page-2")
 Here, paste the path you want to save the doc to including the doc name, for example: ```c:/path/to/doc/docname.docx```.
 Then click "Save File" and you're done!
 The site will reload and you can close the page and stop the flask server.

+## Issues
+If you have any issues, please post in the issues tab on this repo.
+If you do, please remember to post the entire error message and where it came from (chrome console or flask console).